lmcggg/Data-Driven-MPC/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A MATLAB implementation of Data-Driven Model Predictive Control (DDMPC) for linear time-invariant (LTI) systems that does not require explicit system identification.
+A MATLAB implementation of Data-Driven Model Predictive Control (DDMPC) for linear time-invariant (LTI) systems that does not require explicit system identification. the idea is from the paper "Data-Driven Model Predictive Control With Stability and Robustness Guarantees" -IEEE TRANSACTIONS ON AUTOMATIC CONTROL, VOL. 66, NO. 4, APRIL 2021,by Julian Berberich , Johannes Köhler , Matthias A. Müller , and Frank Allgöwer.

 ## Overview